UBC-CIC/Student-Connect-App/docs/DeploymentGuide.md

 Cognito is used for user authentication.
 Users will need to input their email address and a password to create an account.
 After account creation, users will need to verify their account by inputting the 6-digit verification code that was sent to their provided email address before being able to log in to the system.

 With the SAML integration we have [here](https://github.com/UBC-CIC/Student-Connect-App/blob/phase2/docs/AuthenticationArchitecture.md).
-The instructions are to be followed after completing the deployment to enable the Shibboleth integration using One-login.
+The instructions in the following link should be followed after completing the deployment to enable the Shibboleth integration using One-login.

 ## Next Steps